Top Tips and Tricks for International Travel

 sunset on a beautiful cove in Manarola in Italy

-Travelling internationally can be one of life’s most exciting adventures, but without the right preparation, it can also be stressful.
-Whether you’re hopping across the Channel on a ferry to France, flying to a faraway destination, or exploring neighbouring countries by train, a little insider knowledge can make your trip smoother, cheaper, and far more enjoyable.
+Traveling internationally can be one of life’s most exciting adventures, but without the right preparation, it can also be stressful.
+Whether you’re hopping across the Channel on a ferry to France, boarding an international flight, or heading into a new foreign country by train, a little insider knowledge goes a long way.

 Plan Ahead

-One of the golden rules of international travel is to plan ahead without over-scheduling.
-Book the key elements in advance, such as your flights, ferry tickets, or accommodation, particularly if you’re travelling during peak seasons.
-This ensures you get the best prices and availability.
+One of the most important airport tips for international travel is to plan ahead.
+Book key elements such as your accommodation, ferry tickets, or international flight early to secure the best prices.

 North Shore, Waialua, United States.avif